U.S. Route 26 in Nebraska

-U.S. Highway 26 (US‑26) is an east–west highway in western Nebraska.
+U.S. Highway 26 (US-26) is an east–west highway in western Nebraska.
 It enters the state from Wyoming just west of Henry.
-The eastern terminus of US‑26 is in Ogallala at an interchange with Interstate 80 (I-80).
-The highway largely parallels the North Platte River for the majority of its route in Nebraska and as such, runs at a northwest-southeast angle.
-The highway also parallels the original paths of the Oregon Trail, the California Trail and the Mormon Pioneer Trail.
+The eastern terminus of US-26 is in Ogallala at an interchange with Interstate 80 (I-80).
+The highway largely parallels the North Platte River for the majority of its route in Nebraska and as such, runs at a northwest–southeast angle.
+The highway also parallels the original paths of the Oregon, California, and Mormon trails.

 Route description

-US‑26 enters Nebraska from Wyoming, and shortly thereafter enters Henry.
-After passing through Morrill, US‑26 becomes a divided highway.
-At Mitchell, US‑26 meets Nebraska Highway 29 (N‑29).
-Continuing southeast, US‑26 enters Scottsbluff.
-Through Scottsbluff, US‑26 runs concurrent with N‑71 and N‑92 on a highway which goes through northern Scottsbluff.
-After N‑71 and N‑92 separate, US‑26 continues to Minatare, Nebraska, where the divided highway ends.
-The highway runs due east until an intersection with Nebraska Link 62A (L-62A), when the highway turns south.
-US‑26 passes through Bayard and, after crossing the North Platte River meets with N‑92 again near Chimney Rock.
+US-26 enters Nebraska from Wyoming and shortly thereafter enters Henry.
+After passing through Morrill, US-26 becomes a divided highway.
+At Mitchell, US-26 meets Nebraska Highway 29 (N‑29).
+Continuing southeast, US-26 enters Scottsbluff.
+Through Scottsbluff, US-26 runs concurrent with N‑71 and N‑92 on a highway which goes through northern Scottsbluff.
+After N‑71 and N‑92 separate, US-26 continues to Minatare, where the divided highway ends.
+The highway runs due east until an intersection with Link L-62A (L-62A), when the highway turns south.
+US-26 passes through Bayard and, after crossing the North Platte River, meets with N‑92 again near Chimney Rock.

-US‑26 and N‑92 turn southeast towards Bridgeport.
+US‑26 and N‑92 turn southeast toward Bridgeport.
 At Bridgeport, N‑92 separates and US‑26 meets US‑385.
-They cross the North Platte River together, and separate.
+They cross the North Platte River together and separate.
 US‑26 continues southeasterly on the north side of the North Platte River.
 At Broadwater, US‑26 begins its third concurrency with N‑92.
 They run together through Lisco, Oshkosh, and Lewellen.
-At Oshkosh, US‑26 meets Nebraska Highway 27.
+At Oshkosh, US‑26 meets N-27.
 At Lewellen, US‑26 and N‑92 separate for the last time and shortly thereafter, US‑26 crosses the North Platte River again.
 After passing through Ash Hollow State Historical Park, the highway passes through no communities until meeting N‑61 northwest of Ogallala.
 US‑26 runs concurrent with N‑61 the rest of its length in Nebraska.
 The two highways go south to US‑30, then the three highways run concurrent into Ogallala.
 They then separate from US‑30, turn south to cross the South Platte River and US‑26 ends at I‑80.